 Therefore, if you are experiencing recurring urinary tract infections, make sure to check if you have any of the above conditions since your UTI could be a symptom of a more serious health issue.

 2: Be careful with sex

-Did you know that E. coli bacteria (that causes 90% of all UTIs) can travel from one person to another.
-They are just bacteria after all, they do not care which body they invade.
+Did you know that E. coli bacteria (that cause 90% of all UTIs) can travel from one person to another?
+They are just bacteria, after all, they do not care which body they invade.
 Therefore if you are engaging in unprotected sex with males or females, you might be welcoming your partner’s E. coli in your own urethra.
 Depending on your overall health, habits and the concentration of E. coli in your partner’s body parts you may or may not be able to flush the invading bacteria out.
 And if E. coli make their way up to the bladder you are likely to develop a UTI.

 3: Keep E. coli numbers in check

 Several studies have demonstrated the efficacy of certain strains of probiotics to reduce the number of E. coli in the human gut.
 Some of them can adhere to E. coli to immobilize and help you to get rid of them.
 Others stick to the lining of your gut providing a natural barrier and reducing E.colis’ ability to stick to the lining.
 These probiotics are also known to increase immune function and to act as natural antibiotics to kill undesirable microbes.